v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/arrays/index.md

 ' Declare a single-dimension array of 5 numbers.
 Dim numbers(4) As Integer

-'Declare a single-dimension array and set its 4 values.
+' Declare a single-dimension array and set its 4 values.
 Dim numbers = New Integer() {1, 2, 4, 8}

 ' Change the size of an existing array to 16 elements and retain the current values.